pospisilboh/Memgraph/Forename/README.md

    - SIMILAR_FORENAME_JAROWINKLER
    - SIMILAR_FORENAME_JARO
 - Create forename clusters.
 Clusters of forenames are created by the function `weakly_connected_components.get()`.
 For each node new property `componentId` is created.
 - Create forename gender model.
-Prepare data model to support forename gender recommendation.
+Prepare data model to support forename gender recommendation:
+   -  nodes with label `Gender` and `LastTwoChar`
+   -  edges with type `HAS_GENDER` and `HAS_LAST_TWO_CHAR`
 - Nodes and relations enrichement.
-By the Mamgraph query modules `betweenness centrality`, `pageRank` for nodes and `bridge` for relationships are calculate.
+By the Mamgraph query modules calculate:
+   - `betweenness centrality`, `pageRank` for nodes,
+   - `bridge` for relationships.
 - Export for Tableau.
 Following two files are created:
    - export_forename_nodes.csv
    ```csv